 - Type of Risks

-- Risk Level (include summary description of what each level means)
+- Risk Level (include a summary description of what each level means)

 - Policies, Procedures, and Controls in Place